 Where do I get my spinach from now?

-Hmm, yeah to give up plastic we have to take some small actions that can leave a big impact.
-I know it is not easy to change old habits but when you realise that there is plastic in our tap water and in sea salt, you start to wonder how it will affect us and our children?
+Hmm, yeah, to give up plastic, we have to take some small actions that can leave a significant impact.
+I know it is not easy to change old habits, but when you realize plastic in our tap water and sea salt, you start to wonder how it will affect our children and us?

-And then it becomes just a new habit and while the studies on how plastic in our system aren’t very clear yet. ( simply because studies take years to give some results and then they might not even be right) Why not take precaution and avoid putting more plastic in our bodies now?
+And then it becomes just a new habit, and while the studies on how plastic in our system aren’t obvious yet. ( simply because studies take years to give some results, and then they might not even be right) Why not take precautions and avoid putting more plastic in our bodies now?

 Change is happening

-Don’t be fooled plastic will always be there but new innovative companies need to come up with better solutions.
+Don’t be fooled; plastic will always be there, but new innovative companies need to develop better solutions.

 The technology to make bags and food packaging from seaweed or other natural resources is already there.
-Yes, they are more expensive at the moment but as the demand grows the price drops.
+Yes, they are more expensive now, but as the demand grows, the price drops.

 I hope this is a little help for you to start on your journey and give up plastic.
-If you have any more ideas or suggestions that I haven’t mentioned in here please feel free to reach out to me either via email@example.com or in the comments below, I would love to hear from you.
+If you have any more ideas or suggestions that I haven’t mentioned here, please feel free to reach out to me either via [email protected] or in the comments below.
+I would love to hear from you.
 Until next time